Studies indicate 1,000 people a year are killed in the U.S. by electrocution. “Most of these deaths are related to on-the-job injuries.” (1)

 The highest number of deaths associated with electrical accidents occurs among workers performing job related activities.

-According to a 2015 Fire Protection Research Foundation report, electrical fatalities occurred while workers performed activities such as: (7)
+According to a 2023 National Fire Protection Association findings, electrical fatalities occurred while workers performed activities such as: (8)

 When electrical shock or electrocution accidents occur on a job site, employers may be held accountable for violations of any Occupational Safety and Health Administration (OSHA) standards related to the accident.